 3. Total Visibility

-ERP allows total access to every important or major process in the business by allowing data accessible from every department to the management.
+Another benefits of ERP, It allows total access to every important or major process in the business by allowing data accessible from every department to the management.
 Through this, management is able to control inventory level on a daily, weekly or monthly basis including future consignments which are yet to be received.

 By knowing precisely where the company stand regarding inventory level, it helps management to control working capital in a more précised way.